awsdocs/amazon-eks-user-guide/doc_source/ebs-csi-migration-faq.md

 ## Will the `kubernetes.io/aws-ebs` `StorageClass` provisioner ever be removed from Amazon EKS?<a name="csi-migration-faq-aws-ebs-provisioner"></a>

-No\.
+These resources are no longer supported, but there are no plans to remove them\.
 The `StorageClass` provisioner `kubernetes.io/aws-ebs` and volume type `awsElasticBlockStore` are treated as a part of the Kubernetes API\.
-These resources are no longer supported and there are no plans to remove them\.

 ## How do I install the Amazon EBS CSI driver?<a name="csi-migration-faq-ebs-csi-driver"></a>